-Any vehicle that is designed to transport 16 or more passengers automatically requires a CDL.
-For additional information, contact your nearest Secretary of State office or download a copy of the Illinois Commercial Driver's Manual.
+Any vehicle that is designed to transport 16 passengers or more automatically requires a commercial driver's license (CDL).
+For additional information, contact your nearest Secretary of State or download a copy of the Illinois Commercial Driver's Manual.

 Special Requirements for Child Care Vehicles

-If the vehicle you wish to operate is used to transport children to or from a child care facility, the following special rules apply:
+If the vehicle you wish to operate is used to transport children to or from a child care facility, the following will generally apply: